 Debit And Credit Card

-Firstly, users need to create a Coinbase account and send the platform KYC (Know-Your-Customer) information.
+Firstly, users must create a Coinbase account and send the platform KYC (Know-Your-Customer) information.
 This includes a government-issued ID and proof of address.
 Then users can add their preferred payment method.

 Users can purchase LINK using cryptocurrencies on the Binance crypto exchange.
-This is the most popular platform for LINK traders because it generates over 22% of LINK’s global trading volume.
+This is the most popular platform for LINK traders because it generates over 22% off LINK’s global trading volume.

 Users can trade their Bitcoin, Ether, and stablecoins (USDT, USDC) for LINK by creating a Binance account.
-Traders need to complete KYC if they intend to trade more than 2 BTC ($113,719).
+Traders must complete KYC if they intend to trade more than 2 BTC ($113,719).

 First, they need to access their Binance wallet and use the “Deposit” tab to add their held cryptocurrency to their wallet.
 They need to copy the deposit address and transfer their coins there.